patrikx3/redis-ui/README.md

 ## Features

+* The console history is kept indefinite in the local storage
 * Redis 6 with TLS is enabled with this information:
   * https://spin.atomicobject.com/2021/08/05/configuring-redis-tls/
 * You can override the server port via an environment variable `P3XRS_PORT`